PDS Logo, the Tree of Life

 What are Attachment Styles?

-The attachment theory is based on the theory that your early childhood experiences, based on interactions with your parents and/or caregivers, form the basis of how you perceive and believe in relationships and love.
-Most noticeably, it impacts your adult relationships.
-Attachment style chart
+The attachment theory is based on the theory that your early childhood experiences, based on interactions with your parents and/or caregivers (or experiences outside of the home), form the basis of how you perceive and believe in relationships and love.

 Understanding each one of these attachment styles can help determine your attachment classification, assist with detecting your core wounds (or attachment wounds), your attachment behavioral system, and help you heal and overcome it, so you can find true romantic love.